FunnelKit

 1. Pending payment

-An order with “Pending payment” comes when a customer has started the purchase process on the checkout page, but the payment is still waiting to be confirmed.
+An order marked “Pending payment” occurs when a customer has started the purchase process on the checkout page, but the payment is still awaiting confirmation.

-This is common for orders using manual or offline payment methods like bank transfer or check payments, which take time to process.
+This status is most common for orders using manual or offline payment methods, such as bank transfer or check, which take time to process.

 Effective action:

-Check the WooCommerce order status page to track updates and manage the fulfillment process efficiently.
+Check the WooCommerce order status logs to track updates and manage the fulfillment process efficiently.

 2. Processing